 Restoring oyster abundance and spawning stock to support a regional oyster larvae pool sufficient for healthy recruitment levels to subtidal and nearshore oyster reef is another oyster restoration goal discussed in the Final PDARP/PEIS (DWH Trustees, 2016; Section 5.5.9) document.

+Managing oysters as crucial habitat is vital to maintaining abundant oysters in order to support a sustainable fishery and a wide range of marine species.
 Active maintenance of spawning populations for the purposes of providing adequate larvae to support oyster populations has historically not been required in Louisiana due to high oyster abundances found throughout the coast.
 As such, most restoration activities involved the placement of cultch with the assumption that cultch would be successfully colonized by oysters.
 However, in certain areas of the state, oyster spawning potential now appears to be limited.
 Creating and/or maintaining mature spawning populations protected from harvest may be necessary to ensure adequate numbers of large oysters are, and remain, available to increase reproductive potential.
+Unharvested spawning reefs can provide beneficial ecosystem services, as they can help replenish oysters in surrounding areas open to harvest through larvae dispersal.
+These spawning reefs can support both restoration efforts and directly contribute to the oyster fishery over time, and they would contribute to the productivity of the entire reef system.

-A spawning stock reef could consist of a small mature oyster reef periodically closed to harvest or contain hard substrate piled vertically to supply relief over hypoxic conditions and unavailable for harvest.
-Key considerations of a spawning stock reef network include locating individual reefs along different salinity gradients to improve population connectivity and production, but also to maintain oyster production in a portion of an estuary during periods of anthropogenic/natural stress to help facilitate recovery from mortality events.
-Reef locations for this proposal would generally be located "up-estuary" assuming a general "down-estuary" transport of oyster larvae and based on trends in salinity, observed population response from previous mortality events, proximity to living shoreline projects, or available larval transport models.
+Depending on area designated for its creation, a spawning stock reef could consist of a small mature oyster reef protected from harvest or contain hard substrate piled vertically to supply relief over hypoxic conditions and unavailable for harvest.
+Key considerations of a spawning stock reef network include locating individual reefs along different salinity gradients to improve population connectivity and production, but also to help maintain oyster production in some portion of an estuary during periods of anthropogenic/natural stress and help facilitate recovery from mortality events when suitable hydrologic conditions are restored.
+Reef locations for this proposal could be located from the upper-estuary to lower-estuary depending on logistics and needs within basins.
+Strategic siting of reefs for networking would be based on trends in salinity, observed population response from previous mortality events, proximity to living shoreline projects, and/or available larval transport models.
 Modeling simulation results from Munroe et al. (2014) have shown that siting protected areas for oyster restoration in lower salinity areas may interact with development of disease resistance (e.g. Dermo) in the metapopulation by altering genotype transfer from protected to unprotected "down-estuary" populations.
-Therefore, there is a potential value of "down-estuary" sanctuary habitat and the role it may play when we have significant freshets and upper and mid-estuary populations are affected; these higher-salinity

-"down-estuary" populations would play a vital role in helping to reestablish "up-estuary" and "mid-estuary" populations (Melancon pers. comm.).
+Therefore, there is a potential value of lower-estuary sanctuary habitat and the role it may play when we have significant freshets and upper and mid-estuary populations are affected; these higher-salinity "down-estuary" populations would play a vital role in helping to reestablish "up-estuary" and "mid-estuary" populations (Melancon pers. comm.).
+Oysters left undisturbed on spawning reefs can grow to reproductive sizes, producing and contributing with larvae to the surrounding ecosystem, thus increasing recruitment potential.
+Spawning reefs benefit by maintaining oysters within multiple age classes, and when they attain a high density of larger adults can have a higher recruitment potential.